The Ultimate Guide to Astigmatism

 - Conditions that can affect the eyelids such as a large stye or blocked oil gland and that can distort the cornea

-Astigmatism is a common eye condition that is easily diagnosed by an eye doctor or optician.
+Astigmatism is a common eye condition that is easily diagnosed by an optician.
 This test is done using different methods to evaluate how the eye focuses light.

-Then, the focusing power of your eye will be measured with a series of lenses placed in front of them.
+Then, your eye's focusing power will be measured with a series of lenses placed in front of them.
 The lenses that will provide your best vision will be your contact lens/glasses prescription.

 Finally, a Keratometer is used to measure the curvature of the cornea, while corneal topography can be used, if required, to provide an even more in-depth study of the surface of your eye.